Lzwk16/project-submissions/project-2/README.md

 In this project, we are tasked to built a Linear Regression Model to predict the HDB resale prices for Project 2 Regression on challenge in Kaggle.
 The dataset can be found in this link [Dataset](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data)

 The project is broken up into 2 parts.
 Part 1 of the notebook code will involve data cleaning, exploratory data analysis and feature engineering.
-Part 2 of the notebook code will involve mainly on model selection, model preprocessing, model and feature selection.
+Part 2 of the notebook code will involve conceptualising through model selection, model preprocessing, model and feature selection.
+Part 3 of the notebook code will involve the final analysis and selection of key features for model deployment

 ## Python Libraries